Homepage / Excursion Guides / Top Activities for Kids & Teens in Nashville

 • Pack this: Swimsuits, water shoes, towels, and a plastic bag for wet clothes

 Insider Tip: Walk to Cumberland Park via the pedestrian bridge from downtown rather than driving.
 Parking near the stadium is $10 to $15 and often complicated by events.
-The bridge walk itself is stroller-friendly and offers the best free skyline view in the city.
+The bridge walk is stroller-friendly and offers the best free skyline view in the city.

-Fun Nashville Activities for Kids Ages 7–12
+Nashville Family Activities for Kids Ages 7 to 12

 A girl lights up a giant pegboard with colorful glowing pieces at the Adventure Science Center in Nashville